 If you have any questions in regards to this condition do not hesitate to call our team to arrange an appointment.
 Our team of allied health professionals including Osteopaths, Chiropractors, Physiotherapists & Podiatrists offer professional care to address the source of your problem and pain.

-If you would like more information or have any questions regarding Plantar Fasciitis, please do not hesitate to contact our Melbourne CBD or Reservoir teams on (03) 9470 1010.
+If you would like more information or have any questions regarding Plantar Fasciitis, please do not hesitate to contact our Reservoir team on (03) 9470 1010.